GHTaarn/DeepEquals.jl/README.md

 # EqualsByField

-A package for doing customised comparison of objects, especially focussed on fieldwise comparison of composite objects.
+A package for doing customised comparison of objects, especially focussed on itemwise comparison of composite objects.

 ## Installation